 Alisa S. Abbott

-Alisa Abbott represents clients in all facets of design patent procurement, prosecution, and intellectual property counseling.
-Her practice includes evaluating and securing design patent protection of a broad range of sophisticated technologies.
-Ms. Abbott has extensive experience advising on claims regarding portable and wearable electronic devices, home entertainment devices and systems, home appliances, construction materials, medical equipment, packaging, and static, animated and transitional graphical user interfaces and icons.
+Alisa Abbott represents clients in all facets of design patent procurement, prosecution, enforcement and infringement.
+Her practice includes evaluating and securing design patent protection of a broad range of sophisticated technologies, as well as general intellectual property counseling including obtaining trademark and copyright protection.
+Ms. Abbott has extensive experience advising on claims regarding apparel, footwear, athletic accessories and equipment, portable and wearable electronic devices, home entertainment devices and systems, home appliances, construction materials, medical equipment, packaging, and static, animated and transitional graphical user interfaces and icons.
 Ms. Abbott assists clients at each level of design patent prosecution, ensuring thorough and efficient claim protection.
+Ms. Abbott’s practice also includes post-allowance support, such as client advocacy and dispute resolution when infringement or enforcement needs may arise.

 Ms. Abbott draws on several years of intellectual property and design patent experience.
 Prior to joining Banner & Witcoff, she practiced at a boutique intellectual property firm advising one of the world’s largest electronics manufacturers on both foreign and domestic design procurement and prosecution.